geefr/beatsaber-linux-goodies/Beataroni/README.md

 # Limitations/Known Bugs
 * Beataroni is new code, there will be bugs
 * Only Steam installations are supported (If you're somehow using oculus on Linux I'll happily add support, wouldn't be difficult)
-* The packaging of BSIPA is currently a hack, there may be side effects of this
 * The install package of Beataroni is a bit weird, as the binary is actually a shared library (Thanks Microsoft).
 Beataroni-Linux.sh will launch it correctly, or just ./Beataroni from a terminal window until i can work out a better solution.

 # Thanks
 Beataroni includes a copy of [BSIPA](https://github.com/bsmg/BeatSaber-IPA-Reloaded), which has been forked/minimised in order to create a Linux-native executable.
+See [BSIPA Linux](https://github.com/geefr/BSIPA-Linux).

 BSIPA is Copyright (c) 2019 Anairkoen Schno, distributed under the MIT licence.

+Beataroni logo/icon by Ticia Schiffner (CC0 licence).

 General thanks go to any early testers, all the mod developers, and the wider community.
 Stay awesome.